 Luggage on travel days

 You can not always keep your bags within sight on travel days.
 That’s why I carry more then one bag.
 My big backpack will go in the trunk of the bus or a luggage rack in a train.
 I’ll see it again at my destination.
-You just need to trust that no one else is going to take your bag.
-There is no ticket system at all.
+You just need to trust that no one else is going to take your big bag.
+There is hardly any ticket system at all on buses or trains.
 On arrival, you just point your finger to you bag and say: ‘That’s mine.”
 And you’ll get it.
 So far I have never seen somebody lose his or her bag.
-I haven’t suspected anyone of taken anyone’s bag either.

 Train in Thailand, you see the luggage lying everywhere.

-All my items that are important to keep, I take with me in the bus in a smaller bag.
-I never give this one to anyone and always keep it in sight and in touch.
-Even when we have small breaks to use the toilet, i keep it on my back.
-My passport is in there and I need that to be with me all the time.
-And my wallet, telephone and tablet is in there.
+All items that are important to keep I take with me in the bus in a smaller bag.
+I never give this one to anyone else and always keep it in sight and in touch.
+Even when we have small breaks to use the toilet, I take my bag with me.
+My passport is in there and I it needs be on me all the time.
+My wallet, telephone and tablet is also in there.
 All items I really don’t want to lose!
 If I did, I’d have to buy new ones immediatly.

 On a sleeperbus, I love those!!

 Have you ever travelled by sleeperbus?
 You’ll see them in Vietnam!